bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/08_PyCOMPSs_CLI/02_Usage.rst

 -------------------------

 COMPSs is able to produce the task graph showing the dependencies that have been respected.
-In order to producee it, include the ``--graph`` flag in the execution command:
+In order to produce it, include the ``--graph`` flag in the execution command:

 .. tabs::